 Accessed through Pre-AP Classroom, the final exam serves as a classroom-based, summative assessment designed to measure students' success in learning and applying the knowledge and skills articulated in the course framework.
-Administration of the final exam is encouraged but not required.
+Administration of the final exam is encouraged.
 For more details see page 64.